SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Introduction

 \end{itemize}

-The outline of the rest of this paper is given below.
+The outline of the paper is given below.
 In Section~\ref{sec:related_work}, we review the related work.
-In Section~\ref{sec:method}, we identify the problem of combining SSL with communication efficient FL methods, develop theoretical analysis on how the strong data augmentation can significantly improve the classification accuracy, and present the proposed SemiFL method with some intuitive explanations.
+In Section~\ref{sec:method}, we identify the problem of combining SSL with communication-efficient FL methods, develop a theoretical analysis of how strong data augmentation can significantly improve the classification accuracy, and present the proposed SemiFL method with some intuitive explanations.
 In Section~\ref{sec:experiments}, we evaluate the empirical performance of the SemiFL.
 We make some concluding remarks in Section~\ref{sec:conclusion}.